zhangxuelincode/demoTERMGL/README.md

 Our framework is based on a continuous bilevel formulation of the problem of learning the variable structure.

+The proposal is called "TERMGL", which aims to solve Group Lasso regression problems based on TERM robustly without limitations of prior structure information.

 ## Experimental setting